Paging Microsoft Graph data in your app

 Some queries against Microsoft Graph return multiple pages of data either due to server-side paging or due to the use of the

 $top query parameter to specifically limit the page size in a request.
-When a result set spans multiple pages, Microsoft Graph returns an
+When more than one query request is required to retrieve all the results, Microsoft Graph returns an

 @odata.nextLink property in the response that contains a URL to the next page of results.

 For example, the following URL requests all the users in an organization with a page size of 5, specified with the

 If the result contains more results, Microsoft Graph will return an

 @odata.nextLink property similar to the following along with the first page of results: